denwong47/dict_tree/README.md

  If `echo` is `True`, the tree is immediately printed to `stdout`.
 Otherwise, you can call `str()` on an instance of `DictionaryTree` which will return the tree in `str`.

+ `ignore_types` is a tuple; all type objects in `ignore_types` will not be expanded as dicts or lists.
+By default all type/class objects and ModuleTypes are ignored.

  Sample obj:
  ```